christoph-weiser/spatk/README.md

 # SPATK - Spice Analysis ToolKit

-Tools for handling and analyzing Spice netlist
+Tools for handling and analyzing Spice netlists

-* Provides an easy interface to netlist manipulation
+* Provides an easy interface to netlist manipulation.
 * Uses Python standard library only.
 * Easy to Extend.